unixorn/zsh-quickstart-kit/Readme.md

 The `.zshrc`, `.zsh_aliases` & `.zsh_functions` files included in this kit enable:

-* Automatic periodic updates to **zgen** and your plugins
+* Automatic periodic updates of both zgen and your plugins
 * Cross-session shared history so commands typed in one terminal window can be seen and searched in all other windows on the same machine.
 * Deduping your command history
-* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository, and periodic updating to tip of master of that repository so you get new completions and updates of old ones.
+* Many more tab completions, courtesy of the [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) repository, and periodic updating to tip of master of that repository so you get updates to the extra tab completions.
 * Proper command history search
 * Syntax highlighting at the command line
 * Tab completion of Rakefile targets
-* Using oh-my-zsh compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework)
+* Using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible plugins and themes (via the [zgen](https://github.com/tarjoilija/zgen) framework)
 * Various helper functions for interacting with macOS's clipboard, audio volume, Spotlight and Quicklook.
+These will only load if you are on a macOS machine.

 ## Customizations

 ### Functions and Aliases

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.
 This is to make it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository.
 The files will be sourced in alphanumeric order and I suggest you use a naming scheme of `001-onething`, `002-something-else` etc to ensure they're loaded in the order you expect.

+### ZSH options.

+The quickstart kit does an opinionated (i.e. my way) setup of ZSH options and adds some functions and aliases I like on my systems.
+However, `~/.zshrc.d` is processed after the quickstart sets its aliases, functions and ZSH options, so if you don't care for something set up in the quickstart, you can override the offending item in a shell fragment file there.

 ### Self-update Settings